Journey to the Homeland Tours

 should be payable to "NDSU Libraries."
 Please

-keep this memo handy and mark your calendars with
+keep this table handy and mark your calendars with

 the payment schedule listed above.
 Tour Land Price can not be paid with credit card.